mina-builders-team/anon-aadhaar-o1js/README.md

 - **Signature** and **signed data**, which are obtained off the circuit.
 The signature is used in the verification component together with the signed data.
 - **RSA Public Key**, which is fetched from UIDAI off the circuit.
-- **Signal Hash**: The hash of a user-chosen **Signal**, which acts as a commitment to a public message.
+- **Signal Hash**: A hash of a user-chosen **signal**, which acts as a commitment to a public message.
 It's used in the circuit for two main reasons:
     - **Prevent front-running** – Binding the proof to a specific signal (e.g., an Ethereum address) ensures only the intended party can use it.
     - **Enable secure signing** – especially useful in ERC-4337 flows, where the signal can represent a specific action (like a transaction), tying the proof directly to that action.
 - **Nullifier Seed**, which is used to generate a **nullifier** by hashing it with the user's photo.
 This prevents the same Aadhaar from being used multiple times for the same action or across apps, while keeping the identity private.